-1. David was in Ziklag, after the death of Saul and Jonathan, and he knows he is not to remain in Philistine country so he inquires of the Lord!
+David was in Ziklag, after the death of Saul and Jonathan, and he knows he is not to remain in Philistine country, so he inquires of the Lord!
 David could have just left Ziklag, but where was he to go and that is what he wants the Lord to tell him, to direct his life and that is always the best way to go!

+Remember what we are told in Proverbs 16:25, "There is a way that seems right to a man, But its end is the way of death."
+That is why we are to seek direction from the Lord and then walk accordingly!

-He wanted to be right in line with what the Lord had for his life!
-And the Lord tells David to go to Hebron, which will become his base of operations for the next several years.
+David wanted to be right in line with what the Lord had for his life!
+And the Lord tells

+David to go to Hebron, which will become his base of operations for the next several years.

 Hebron was located in the mountains of Judah, between Beersheba and Jerusalem, about 20 miles from each.

 It was also named Kirjath Arba in Genesis 23:2 and Joshua 14:15, 15:13.

-- 2. So David obeys the Lord and takes his family and his men and their families to Hebron and he will be there for 71⁄2 years and it is here that he will be anointed king over Israel, at least part of Israel, the tribe of Judah for 2 years.
-He will reign over the nation for 38 years but 331⁄2 years will be from Jerusalem, 40 years total! - 3.
-Hebron was also one of the 6 cities of refuge that are mentioned in Joshua chapter 20.
-There were 3 cities of refuge located on the east side of the Jordan River and 3 cites located on the west side of the Jordan River, spread out from north to south throughout the land of Israel.
+So David obeys the Lord and takes his family and his men and their families to Hebron and he will be there for 71⁄2 years and it is here that he will be anointed King over Israel, at least part of Israel, the tribe of Judah.

+He will reign over the entire nation for 33 years, 40 years including those years over Judah!

+Hebron was also one of the six cities of refuge that are mentioned in Joshua chapter 20.

+There were three cities of refuge located on the east side of the Jordan River and three cities located on the west side of the Jordan River, spread out from north to south throughout the land of Israel.

 They were established as a place of safety for those who accidentally murdered someone.
 It was a place of protection from the avenger of blood.

-But once you entered the city you could not leave it until the death of the high priest.
-If you did you were no longer safe from the avenger of blood.
+But once you entered the city you could not leave it until the death of the High Priest.
+If you did you would be no longer safe from the avenger of blood.

-- 1. It has been some 15 to 20 years since Samuel whispered in David's ear, "Daviyd, you are the next king in Israel" and now it has come to pass.
-Yes, there has been a lot of testing and growing in David's life in those 15 to 20 years, but it was what David needed and now, what God has promised, He has brought to pass! - 2.
-Also note that David honors the men of Jabesh Gilead because they risked their lives to get the bodies of Saul and Jonathan and Saul's other two sons and bring them back for a descent burial.
-He blesses them for the respect they showed to their king and his sons!
+It has been some 20 years or so since Samuel whispered in David's ear, "Daviyd, you are the next King in Israel" and now it has come to pass.

+Yes, there has been a lot of testing and growing in David's life in those years, but it was what David needed and now, what God has promised, He has brought to pass!

+Also note that David honors the men of Jabesh Gilead because they risked their lives to get the bodies of Saul and Jonathan and Saul's other two sons and bring them back for a decent burial.
+He blesses them for the respect they showed to their King and his sons!